Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

  - [22.cpp](workshop/22.cpp)
  - [23.cpp](workshop/23.cpp)

 ## Individual Workshop Review
-Please follow the styleguide: [Our C++ styleguide](../../styleguide/cpp.md)
+Please follow the styleguide: [Our C styleguide](../../styleguide/c.md)

 - Is the directory structure and the name of the files correct?
- - Are the includes palced on the top of the files?
+- Are the includes placed on the top of the files?
 - Is the indentation good in each file?
 - Is there unnecessary code?
 - Can you find unnecessary code in comments?
 - Is there unnecessary code duplication?
 - Are there unnecessary empty blocks?
 - Can you spot unused variables?
 - Is the commit message meaningful?